 Kotor is one of the most well-known tourist destinations in Montenegro.
 But where does one go to get the best view of Kotor and the beautiful Kotor Bay?
 Well, luckily for you, it’s pretty simple!
 You just need to take a little stroll up the Kotor City Walls and make your way to Kotor Fortress (aka St. John’s Fortress).

 What exactly does this stroll up the city walls entail, you ask?
-Well, let me give you a little more information and you can decide for yourself if it is worth it, or if you just want to live vicariously through these photos.
+Well, let me give you a little more information and you can decide for yourself if it is worth visiting, or if you just want to live vicariously through these photos.

 City Wall Hike to Kotor Fortress

-When you first arrive in Kotor, most likely by a cruise ship (unless you are like us and happened to house and pet sit in Montenegro for a week), you will notice the Kotor City Walls.
+When you first arrive in Kotor Old Town, most likely by a cruise ship (unless you are like us and happened to house and pet sit in Montenegro for a week), you will notice the Kotor City Walls.
 You can pretty much see the city walls from anywhere in Kotor and parts of Kotor Bay as well.
 You will also start to notice other things on St. John’s mountain including the Church of Our Lady of Remedy, as well as Kotor Fortress.

 It may not seem possible from far away, but you can actually hike up the city walls and visit all these lovely spots, not to mention get some of the most amazing views of Kotor and Kotor Bay!
 So, what are you waiting for?
 Oh right, probably some more logistics …